ProfGarfield/profgarfield.github.io/GeneralLibrary.md

 "Defeats" the loser, deletes the loser, and returns a unit if and only if the loser was "demoted" to that unit.
 Otherwise, nil is returned.
 This function integrates the various unit death <a href="LuaExecutionPoints.html"> execution points</a> along with the <a href="PromotionDemotion.html"> Promotion and Demotion Module</a>.
 <br> This function is suitable if you have a "combat-like" event.
 <br>Valid Arguments:
 <code>
 loser: unitObject
 winner: unitObject
 aggressor: unitObject
 victim: unitObject
 loserLocation: tileObject
 winnerVetStatus: boolean
 loserVetStatus: boolean
 </code>
-<a href="#gendefeatunit">Link to here.</a> (Click link, then copy the link from your browser address bar.)
+<br><a href="#gendefeatunit">Link to here.</a> (Click link, then copy the link from your browser address bar.)
 <br>
 </p>
 </details>